 Aaron poured his years of experience into this book, and consequentially it is a masterpiece of accumulated information.
-That (and the fact that he interviewed me for it ;D) is why I’m featuring it as the first installment in a new blog series – #MusicBizBooks!
+That (and the fact that he interviewed me for it ;D) is why I’m featuring it here.

 I have so many friends and colleagues who have written wonderful tomes about the music industry, and I want to make sure that you all know just how many great resources you have. #MusicBizBooks will review and feature some of the best advice available about the modern music business.

 Back when Aaron was writing Musicpreneur, he interviewed me about PR and its role in music marketing.
 That interview is featured in Chapter 4.
 Give it a read below, and don’t forget to check out the rest of the book as well!

 Aaron Bethune Interviews Ariel Hyatt

 Aaron Bethune: What is PR?